AdobeDocs/commerce-operations.en/help/release/schedule.md

 >[!NOTE]
 >
 >Beginning in 2024, Adobe no longer provides "pre-release" access to patches.
 Instead, for 2.4.7 and later, Adobe Commerce customers can use [beta releases](beta.md) to access pre-general availability code for testing and development purposes.
-Pre-release access is still scheduled for the following 2023 releases:
->
-> - August 8, 2023 pre-release access is July 25, 2023
-> - October 10, 2023 pre-release access is September 26, 2023

 The following table provides the dates for scheduled releases (dates are subject to change):